rhomobile/rhomobile-docs/docs/en/5.0.0/guide/build_android.md

 To see all emulator messages, run 'adb logcat' and start application on emulator.

 To see all device messages, run 'adb -d logcat' and start application on device.

+## Remarks
+### SDCard Access
+Extensions which came from RhoElements (i.e. AudioCapture) that could possibly write files to external storage will require "write SD card" permissions as part of the extension's AndroidManifest.
+You cannot remove the ability to write to the SD card as it would cause the extension to malfunction.
+Therefore, the capability has already been granted on build, and any capability added by you will be ignored.
+This being the case, the following extensions will always be able to write to the SD card by default:

+* MediaCapture